THE SACRAMENT of MARRIAGE

 Wedding Policy for St. Ann’s Episcopal Church

 The Church views Holy Matrimony as a sacrament, because you are asking God’s blessing upon your marriage.
 By being married in the church, you are also choosing to be part of a community of faith that will support and nurture you in your married life.
-To that end, it is required that all couples wishing to be married at St. Ann’s be active (meaning regular weekly attendance) members of the church for at least six months prior to making the request to be married.
+To that end, we ask that all couples wishing to be married at St. Ann’s will become active members of the church (this normally means regular weekly attendance).